Artist/Scholar-In-Residence

 The online application requires the following information:

-• Work Samples: Please submit up to three work samples, not more.
-You may be invited to submit additional samples upon review of your application.
-The online form will accept pdf, doc, docx, png, gif, jpg, and jpeg and includes instructions for submitting alternate file types.
+• Three Work Samples: The online form will accept pdf, doc, docx, png, gif, jpg, and jpeg and includes instructions for submitting alternate file types.
+The form includes instructions for submitting alternative file types.

 • Resume/CV

-• Biographical Statement: No more than one page in length, size 12 font with standard one-inch margins.
+• Biographical Statement: No more than one page in length.

 Previous Participants